davedoesdemos/HowToVideo/readme.md

 ![OBS](images/obs.png)

 When setting up to screen record, do the following:

 * Hide desktop items (right click on the desktop, View)
 * Black/plain background (Right click desktop, Personalize)
 * 1080 resolution (Right click desktop, Display Settings)
 * Close email and Teams etc. so that personal messages do not appear
 * Use a different browser and private browsing tab so that personal browsing doesn't show in searches etc. or favourites on the toolbar
 * Close all tabs
+* Pause or quit any disk sync apps such as OneDrive to minimise strain on the system

 In an ideal world, create a blank user account for only this purpose so that it's always ready to go and doesn't have day to day clutter.